 Policy analysis and strategic guidance across WIOA, Perkins V, and emerging federal workforce initiatives — grounded in multi-state research and practitioner engagement.

-Facilitating cross-sector collaboration among community colleges, employers, state agencies, and technology partners — with relationships across 17+ states and diverse political landscapes.
+Facilitating cross-sector collaboration among educational institutions, employers, state agencies, and technology partners — with relationships across 17+ states and diverse political landscapes.

 Translating rigorous academic methods — quantitative, qualitative, and mixed — into findings that policymakers, practitioners, and funders can actually use.